intel/cri-resource-manager/README.md

 matches all nodes with the given prefix in their names.

 Containers are matched by expressions.
-These are exactly the same as the expressions for defining [affinity scopes](docs/container-affinity.md].
+These are exactly the same as the expressions for defining [affinity scopes](docs/container-affinity.md).
 A single adjustment can specify multipe node/container match pairs.
 An adjustment will apply to all containers in its scope.
-If an adjustment/update results in conflicts for some container, IOW at least one container being in the scope of multiple adjustments, the adjustment is rejected and the whole update ignored.
+If an adjustment/update results in conflicts for some container, that is at least one container is in the scope of multiple adjustments, the adjustment is rejected and the whole update ignored.

 #### Commands for Declaring, Creating, Deleting, and Examining Adjustments